 The cargo that a truck was carrying in an accident can be just as deadly as the truck itself.
 If the truck was carrying heavy loads of individual objects, they could fly out of the truck, causing serious injury or death.

-If the truck was carrying chemicals or fuel, then the results can be catastrophic.
+If the truck was carrying hazardous chemicals or fuel, then the results can be catastrophic.

 Common Causes For a Semi-Truck Accident

-The potential dangers of trucking operations include distracted driving, falling asleep at the wheel, driving under the influence (DUI), unqualified or dangerous truck drivers, inadequate inspections by trucking companies, poor truck maintenance by trucking companies, failure to follow safety regulations, speeding, aggressive driving, negligent truck drivers, and improper loading or securing of cargo.
+The potential dangers of trucking operations that can cause accidents include distracted driving, falling asleep at the wheel, driving under the influence (DUI), unqualified or dangerous truck drivers, inadequate inspections by trucking companies, poor truck maintenance by trucking companies, failure to follow safety regulations, speeding, aggressive driving, negligent truck drivers, and improper loading or securing of cargo.

 If you or a loved one has been injured or killed in a serious trucking accident, we highly advise that you speak to a commercial truck accident attorney.
 Fighting against the insurance companies that defend truck drivers is a monumental task, and should not be done alone.